 You might not want to think about it, but ERP failure happens every day.
 That is a lot of good intentions gone wrong, not to mention millions of dollars and thousands of hours wasted.

 While ERP selection and implementation seems overwhelming at first, sometimes you just have to solider on – not alone, though.
-You always have the option of hiring an ERP consultant to provide ERP project oversight.

-What is a Project Management Office (PMO)?
+What is a Project Management Office, and What Does a PMO Do?

-By providing ERP project oversight, an outside PMO can make an ERP implementation a success and can also snatch a failing ERP implementation from the jaws of defeat.
+By providing ERP project oversight, an outside PMO can make an implementation a success and can also snatch a failing ERP implementation from the jaws of defeat.

-2023 Clash of the Titans
+2025 Clash of the Titans

 Why You Need ERP Project Oversight